lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-5.rst

 **6. Create a custom cutout.**
-Open the "Cutout Settings" window and change the size to 10 arcseconds (this is a radius, not a side length).
+Open the "Cutout Settings" window and change the size to a radius of 10 arcseconds.
 Click on the circle next to "Entered Position", then click on the "Change Cutout Center" box that appears and enter "59.1017464, -48.7366495".
-These are the RA, Dec coordinates of a small faint extended object, in degrees.
+These are the RA and Dec coordinates of a small faint extended object, in degrees.
 As shown in Figure 3, click on "Update Cutout", and the result will be as shown in Figure 4.

 .. figure:: images/portal-105-5-3.png